Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 Is it time to upgrade to Drip or ActiveCampaign?

-You might be selling more products, or need more advanced automation for your various marketing and customer retention campaigns.
-Or maybe you've built an affiliate program and want to promote those sales more effectively.
+You might be migrating to selling more products, or possibly, you need more advanced automation for your marketing campaigns.
+Or maybe you've built an affiliate program and you want to promote those sales more effectively.

-Unfortunately, the more you grow and expand, adding a system here and another there, the more likely it is that things will start falling through the cracks.
+Unfortunately, the more you add software, the more likely it is that things will start falling through the cracks.

 Both platforms provide some sweet automation, which can definitely streamline your email marketing and site management.
 However, advanced functionality comes at a slightly higher price point than some of the free email marketing systems that are embraced by those who might not have a huge budget.

-Who is behind this Drip vs ActiveCampaign comparison?
+Who is behind this Review of Drip and ActiveCampaign?

 We've used our fair share of email marketing solutions, and we help our clients make the best decision for their businesses every day.